seyifunmiadem/FaceRecognition-Attendance-system/README.md

 # FaceRecognition-Attendance-system
-A face recognition attendance system that automate the attendace recording process usign machine learning with the dlib library and the face-recognition python library.
+A face recognition attendance system that automates the attendace recording process using machine learning with the dlib library and the face-recognition python library.